Choice: Number of options and paradox

-A number of research studies in economic psychology have focused on how individual behavior differs when the choice set size (the number of choices to choose from) is low versus when it is high.
-Of particular interest is whether individuals are more likely to purchase a product from a large versus a small choice set.
+Several research studies in economic psychology have concentrated on examining the variations in individual behavior when confronted with a low versus high choice set size, which refers to the number of available options.
+A particular area of interest lies in determining whether individuals demonstrate a higher propensity to purchase a product from a larger choice set compared to a smaller one.
 Currently, the effect of choice set size on the probability of a purchase is unclear.
 In some cases, large choice set sizes discourage individuals from making a choice and in other cases it either encourages them or has no effect.
 One study compared the allure of more choice to the tyranny of too much choice.
 Individuals went virtual shopping in different stores that had a randomly determined set of choices ranging from 4 to 16, with some being good choices and some being bad.
 Researchers found a stronger effect for the allure of more choice.
 However, they speculate that due to random assignment of number of choices and goodness of those choices, many of the shops with fewer choices included zero or only one option that was reasonably good, which may have made it easier to make an acceptable choice when more options were available.

 There is some evidence that while greater choice has the potential to improve a person's welfare, sometimes there is such a thing as too much choice.
 For example, in one experiment involving a choice of free soda, individuals explicitly requested to choose from six as opposed to 24 sodas, where the only benefit from the smaller choice set would be to reduce the cognitive burden of the choice.
 A recent study supports this research, finding that human services workers indicated preferences for scenarios with limited options over extensive-options scenarios.
 As the number of choices within the extensive-options scenarios increased, the preference for limited options increased as well.
 Attempts to explain why choice can demotivate someone from a purchase have focuses on two factors.
 One assumes that perusing a larger number of choices imposes a cognitive burden on the individual.
 The other assumes that individuals can experience regret if they make a suboptimal choice, and sometimes avoid making a choice to avoid experiencing regret.